 by Bella Falk, Passport and Pixels

 The majority of visitors to Naples don’t stop to look around – they’re simply passing through on their way to the picturesque towns of the Amalfi Coast.
 But Naples is worth far more than that – as one of the oldest cities in the world it’s bursting with astonishing history everywhere you turn.
 And two of the best places to get a sense of Naples’ history – albeit a macabre one – are the Catacombs de San Gennaro and the Fontanelle Cemetery.
 The Naples Catacombs are an enormous underground burial chamber dating back to the 2nd century.
 Down a long flight of steps is an eerie warren of rooms filled with now-empty tombs, many of them decorated with brightly painted frescoes that are still in near-perfect condition, thanks to their dark underground location.
-A guided tour here is a great way to learn about Naples’ ancient history in one of the most atmospheric – and almost spooky – locations possible.
+Skip-the-line on a guided tour here to learn about Naples’ ancient history in one of the most atmospheric – and almost spooky – locations possible.

 After your visit to the Catacombs, you may be wondering where the bodies went.
 You don’t have to go far to find out – just up the road is the Fontanelle Cemetery, a cavernous former quarry filled with the bones of thousands of Naples’ former residents.
 The story goes that in the 16th century, with centuries of people having lived and died in the city, the graveyards ran out of room, so they began digging up the older bodies to make room for new ones.
 All the old bones ended up piled up here.
 It’s a truly chilling experience to see so many human remains in one place, but you’ll step out into the sunshine feeling moved and humbled and ready to enjoy Italy to the fullest.